wadedesir/notes-app/backend/README.md

   }
 ```

-### Once mock User is set, we can dynamically import the UserController.
-Since the mock User was set prior to this import, our imported api can utilize the mock User in the test environment
+#### Once the mock user is set, we can dynamically import the UserController.
+Since the mock user was set prior to this import, our imported API can utilize the mock user in the test environment.
 ```javascript
 findUserById = (await import('../controllers/UserController')).findUserById
 ```

-### In the first test, we want to test the happy pathway where a user is present in our DB.
-We are mocking a user that we want to query our db for.
-We are also mocking the express `req` HTTP request object and `res` HTTP response object as we are not actually making the api call to the database.
+#### In the first test, we want to test the happy pathway where a user is present in our DB.
+We are mocking a user that we want to query our database for.
+We are also mocking the Express `req` HTTP request object and `res` HTTP response object as we are not actually making the API call to the database.
-### We then call `findUserById` uses the value of `req.params.id` to similulate the call => `User.findById(req.params.id)`.
-In this test, we expect that a user is found and `res.json` will be called with be called be the correct 'user' from the database
+#### We then call `findUserById` and use the value of `req.params.id` to simulate the call => `User.findById(req.params.id)`.
+In this test, we expect that a user is found and `res.json` will be called with the correct 'user' from the database.
 ```javascript
 test('when valid ID return user ', async () => {
   const mockUser = { _id: '123456789' }